 The guy poured Al’s beer, a surprising dark red, almost black.
 A stout?
 Then the bartender added ice.
 And a lemon.
 Al didn’t want a lemon in his beer so he waved it off.

 Then he took a sip.
 It wasn’t beer at all – it was vermut.
 We regrouped.
-My wine hadn’t been poured yet so I opted to steal Al’s vermut (and I will have a limón with that) and Al had a doble of the Amstel presión.
+My wine hadn’t been poured yet so I opted to steal Al’s vermut (and I will have a limón with that thank you very much) and Al had a doble of the Amstel presión.